reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 }
 ```

 With `@Configuration`, you encapsulate our bean definitions, promoting modularity and enhancing maintainability.
-Spring ensures that these beans are available for injection wherever needed, making our Employee Management System robust and scalable.
+Spring ensures that these beans are available for injection wherever needed.

-**Concrete Examples for @Bean and @Configuration**
+Let us see some of the concrete examples for `@Bean` and `@Configuration`.

-**1. Database Configuration with DataSource:**
+### Database Configuration with DataSource

 In a RESTful Employee Management System, configuring a database connection is critical. `@Configuration` can be used to set up the data source, ensuring seamless communication with your database.